wikimedia/banana-checker/README.md

 Whether to fail if any message is in the primary file but documented as a blank string.

+#### requireLowerCase
+Type: `boolean` or `"initial"`
+Default value: `true`

+Whether to fail if any message key is not lower case.
+If set to `"initial"`, fail only if the first character is not lower case.

 #### disallowUnusedDocumentation
 Type: `boolean`
 Default value: `true`